 - Use a polaroid camera.
 If you’re looking for a low-tech way to have physical copies of your guests’ photos, encourage the use of polaroid cameras.
 Once printed, have them tape them into a guestbook or place it in a box.
 You can also use a polaroid printer to print photos off of your guests’ smartphones.
 Whichever route you decide on, be sure to have plenty of extra batteries and film on hand.

-Wedding favors are the simplest item to DIY for your wedding.
+Wedding favors are the simplest item to include in your DIY wedding.
 Rather than spend money on a favor that your guests are going to be too tired or drunk to remember, thank your friends and family for attending with one of these DIY options:

 - Homemade candles